Auditing the Reliability of Multimodal Generative Search: Discussion

 \subsection{Characterizing Where Failures Concentrate}

-Our exploratory analysis reveals a consistent pattern across all nine domains--judge models: claims whose observable properties indicate closeness to the source, both lexically and semantically, are substantially less likely to be judged unsupported.
+Our analysis reveals a consistent pattern across all nine domains--judge models: claims whose observable properties indicate closeness to the source, both lexically and semantically, are substantially more likely to be supported.
 Noun overlap and transcript similarity emerge as the two strongest associated features, operating independently along complementary dimensions: vocabulary preservation and meaning alignment.
 Title similarity shows weak and inconsistent effects instead, and claim verbosity consistently increases error risk.

 These associations are consistent with a specific failure mechanism: when the system departs from what the video actually says, whether by paraphrasing too liberally, injecting details from parametric knowledge, or overstating the source's claims, the resulting output is more likely to be unsupported.
 We emphasize that this characterization is correlational; we cannot determine whether lexical departure \textit{causes} verification failure or merely co-occurs with it.
-Nonetheless, the consistency across all nine models, including gpt-5.2 which applies the strictest evaluation criteria, suggests a robust empirical regularity.
+Nonetheless, the consistency across all nine models, including GPT-5.2 which applies the strictest evaluation criteria, suggests a robust empirical regularity.